 Using your prior knowledge, new knowledge gained from the reading assignments, and the additional facts provided in this activity, complete the Venn diagram by filling in a plethora of characteristics and facts for each colonizer.
-Be mindful of your parameters.
+Be mindful of your parameters: 16th century.
 When your Venn is complete, then proceed to the questions that follow.

-Brief Summary/Review from the 2012 Framework:
+Brief Summary/Review: